kelexine/freedreno_wiki/Shader-Instruction-Set-Architecture.md

   <tr><td>16..23</td><td>UNKNOWN</td></tr>
   <tr><td>24..31</td><td>CF opcode 2</td></tr>
 </table>

+#### EXEC / EXEC_END
+These CF clauses specify a corresponding set of ALU/FETCH instructions to execute.
+The last group of ALU/FETCH instructions should be an `EXEC_END` clause.

+#### ALLOC COORD
+Allocate space for coordinate export, the `SIZE` parameter specifies the number of exports minus one.

+#### ALLOC PARAM/PIXEL
+Allocate space for a parameter (ie. a varying in VS) or pixel (`gl_FragColor` in PS) export.
+The `SIZE` parameter specifies the number of exports minus one.

+#### NOP
+A no-op.. seems mainly to be used to pad the 2nd CF clause when not needed.

+#### others..
+Additional CF opcodes are seen in disassembly of shaders which contain loops, for managing the flow control.

 ## ALU instructions
 Each 96 bit ALU instruction can execute one vec4 operation, and/or one scalar operation.
 Some instructions are only available as scalar or vector instructions.